arzwa/Whale.jl/README.md

 rtrees = backtrackmcmcpost(post, ccd_, S, slices, 100)  # do the backtracking (sample 100 trees)
 ```
 In a `julia` session you can always use `?` to fetch documentation of particular functions.

+I hope to be updating this software soon and frequently, so please check the latest commits on Github.